 Search...

-Consent and financial arrangements
+Advisory Services Update: Consent and financial arrangements

-In accordance with AHPRA’s shared Code of Conduct, health practitioners must practise within the scope of their education, training, and competence, and avoid actual or perceived conflicts of interest.
+In accordance with Ahpra’s shared Code of Conduct, health practitioners must practise within the scope of their education, training, and competence, and avoid actual or perceived conflicts of interest.
 Importantly, practitioners are not qualified, authorised, nor registered to provide financial advice.

 The provision of financial advice is regulated by ASIC and may only be provided by appropriately licensed or authorised financial advisers.
 Health practitioners who recommend, endorse, or facilitate specific financial products or providers (including advice relating to loans or the early release of superannuation), risk acting outside their scope of practice and exposing themselves to regulatory, legal, and professional risk.